-In testing times such as these, it’s not just our physical health that becomes vulnerable.
+In testing times, it’s not just our physical health that becomes vulnerable.
 Our mental health suffers, too, and often we don’t realise it’s happening until negative emotions begin to surface.

-In fact, new research has shown that on average, mental health has worsened by 8.1% as a result of the pandemic, according to The Health Foundation.
+In fact, research has shown that on average, mental health has worsened by 8.1% as a result of the covid pandemic, according to The Health Foundation.

 This means that it’s never been more important to look after our mental health, and that of our loved ones.
 So, how can we ensure that we’re setting ourselves on the right track?

 7 simple and effective ways to improve your mental health today.

 1. ENJOY THE PRESENT

 Living mindfully and savouring the present is one of the best ways to improve our mental health.
 Reliving painful past experiences, as well as worrying about the future cause unnecessary bouts of anxiety and depression to surface.

 As we let our thoughts drift to negative experiences and thoughts, we’re actively bypassing what’s happening in this very moment – a moment you’ll never get back.

 When you notice your thoughts drifting, try the following steps: